bdraco/python-engineio-v3/docs/server.rst

 This package contains two Engine.IO servers:

-- The :func:`engineio.Server` class creates a server compatible with the standard Python library.
+- The :func:`engineio_v3.Server` class creates a server compatible with the standard Python library.
-- The :func:`engineio.AsyncServer` class creates a server compatible with the ``asyncio`` package.
+- The :func:`engineio_v3.AsyncServer` class creates a server compatible with the ``asyncio`` package.

 The methods in the two servers are the same, with the only difference that in